 6. Warhammer Quest – the 1995 edition was dusted off and saw game time again with the group while i painted up Silver Tower, and we had a great time with it, including a disastrous end game where the dwarf, the last hero standing and destined for glory against the final Minotaur, fell over his beard, hit his head on a tomb and died.

 7. Runebound 3rd Edition – three new expansions were added this year, and it is a lovely looking game.
-However other solo options have kept this off the table for most of the year, but when i play it, i always really enjoy it and think i should play it more.
+However other solo options have kept this off the table for most of the year, but when i do play it, i always really enjoy it and think i should play it more.

 Here is a look at the previous year > 2015